hjk789/NXEnhanced/README.md

 - You can view the code, download copies to your devices, install, run, use the features added to the page and uninstall this software.
 - You can modify your downloaded copy as you like, although it's recommended that you suggest this modification to be included in the original, so all users can benefit.
 - You can suggest changes, new features or fixes, either by opening issues or by doing pull requests.
-- You can create or participate in issues and discussions, give feedback and rate this project.
+- You can open or participate in issues and discussions, give feedback and rate this project.
-- You are free to refer to NX Enhanced, just make sure to include a link to this project's repository homepage (https://github.com/hjk789/NXEnhanced).
+- Feel free to refer to NX Enhanced, just make sure to include a link to this project's repository homepage (https://github.com/hjk789/NXEnhanced).
 - You can make a fork of this project, provided that: 1.
 You fork it inside GitHub, by clicking on the "Fork" button or the "Edit this file" button of this project's repository web page; and 2.
 You fork it in order to push changes to this project's repository with a pull request.
 If you don't fit in these conditions, don't fork it, "*Star*" it instead.
 Any contributed code is owned by the repository owner, [BLBC](https://github.com/hjk789).
 The credits for the contributed code goes to the contributor.
 - You cannot do any other action not allowed in this license.